LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-performance.md

 Removing unused CSS from your production builds for maximum performance.
 When you are building a website, you might decide to use a CSS framework like TailwindCSS, Bootstrap, MaterializeCSS, etc...
 But you will only use a small set of the framework, and a lot of unused CSS styles will be included.

 You could use a tool like PurgeCSS to remove the excesses.
 PurgeCSS analyzes your content and your CSS files.
-Then it matches the selectors used in your files with the one in your content files.
+Then it matches the selectors used in your files with the ones in your content files.
 It removes unused selectors from your CSS, resulting in smaller CSS files.

 <a href="https://purgecss.com/#table-of-contents" target="_blank" rel="noopener" class="link">Get started with Purge CSS</a>